NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

     # Add labels
     p + theme(panel.background = element_rect(colour = "grey")) +
-      ggtitle("LIDAR CHM Derived vs Measured Tree Height") + theme(plot.title=element_text(family="sans", face="bold", size=20, vjust=1.9)) +
+      ggtitle("lidar CHM Derived vs Measured Tree Height") + theme(plot.title=element_text(family="sans", face="bold", size=20, vjust=1.9)) +
       theme(axis.title.y = element_text(family="sans", face="bold", size=14, angle=90, hjust=0.54, vjust=1)) +
       theme(axis.title.x = element_text(family="sans", face="bold", size=14, angle=00, hjust=0.54, vjust=-.2))

 ![ ]({{ site.baseurl }}/images/rfigs/LIDAR/extract-raster-data-R/ggplot-data-2.png)

-You have now successfully compared LIDAR derived vegetation height, within plots, to actual measured tree height data!
-By comparing the regression line against the 1:1 line, it appears as though LIDAR underestimates tree height for shorter trees, and overestimates tree height for taller trees..
+You have now successfully compared lidar derived vegetation height, within plots, to actual measured tree height data!
+By comparing the regression line against the 1:1 line, it appears as though lidar underestimates tree height for shorter trees, and overestimates tree height for taller trees..
 Or could it be that human observers underestimate the height of very tall trees because it's hard to see the crown from the ground?
-Or perhaps the LIDAR-based method mis-judges the elevation of the ground, which would throw off the accuracy of the CHM?
+Or perhaps the lidar-based method mis-judges the elevation of the ground, which would throw off the accuracy of the CHM?
 As you can see, there are many potential factors leading to this disagreement in height between observation methods, which the savvy researcher would be sure to investigate if tree height is important for their particular pursuits.

 If you want to make this an interactive plot, you could use Plotly to do so.
 For more on using the **plotly** package to create interactive plots, see our tutorial